will1410/notebook/presentations/itemdashboard.md

   Concat(damageds.lib, ' ', items.damaged_on) AS DAMAGED,
   Concat(losts.lib, ' ', items.itemlost_on) AS LOST,
   Concat(withdrawns.lib, ' ', items.withdrawn_on) AS WITHDRAWN,

+/* Creates a link to the bibliographic record  */

   If(
     issuesi.date_due IS NULL,
     "-",
+    Concat(
+      "<a href='/cgi-bin/koha/circ/circulation.pl?borrowernumber=",
+      issuesi.borrowernumber,
+      "' target='_blank'>go to the borrower's account</a>"
+    )
+  ) AS LINK_TO_BORROWER

+FROM
+  items JOIN
+  biblio ON items.biblionumber = biblio.biblionumber LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'LOC') permanent_locss ON
+      permanent_locss.authorised_value = items.permanent_location LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'LOC') locss ON locss.authorised_value =
+      items.location LEFT JOIN
+  (SELECT
+      itemtypes.itemtype,
+      itemtypes.description
+    FROM
+      itemtypes) itemtypess ON itemtypess.itemtype = items.itype LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'CCODE') ccodes ON ccodes.authorised_value =
+      items.ccode LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'NOT_LOAN') notforloans ON
+      notforloans.authorised_value = items.notforloan LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'DAMAGED') damageds ON
+      damageds.authorised_value = items.damaged LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'LOST') losts ON losts.authorised_value =
+      items.itemlost LEFT JOIN
+  (SELECT
+      authorised_values.category,
+      authorised_values.authorised_value,
+      authorised_values.lib
+    FROM
+      authorised_values
+    WHERE
+      authorised_values.category = 'WITHDRAWN') withdrawns ON
+      withdrawns.authorised_value = items.withdrawn INNER JOIN
+  biblio_metadata ON biblio_metadata.biblionumber = biblio.biblionumber

+/* Links items to the issues table so we can get current borrower information if the item is checked out */

+LEFT JOIN
+  (SELECT
+      issues.itemnumber,
+      issues.date_due,
+      issues.borrowernumber
+    FROM
+      issues) issuesi ON issuesi.itemnumber = items.itemnumber

+WHERE
+  items.barcode LIKE Concat('%', <<Enter item barcode>>, '%') GROUP BY items.itemnumber, biblio.biblionumber

+{% endhighlight %}

+This piece:

+{% highlight SQL linenos %}

+Concat(
+  "<a href='/cgi-bin/koha/circ/circulation.pl?borrowernumber=",
+  issuesi.borrowernumber,
+  "' target='_blank'>go to the borrower's account</a>"
+)

+{% endhighlight %}

+Creates the link to the borrower's record by combining some HTML with the borrower's ID number while the if/then statement sourrounding it tells the report to that, if there is no borrower number to report a hyphen instead of displaying an HTML link that won't work properly.

+## Step 6

+At this point I'm going to add in data from the branch transfers table so I can tell if the item is in transit between two libraries.

+This involves another sub-query linking out to the branchtransfers table and listing items where branchtransfers.datearrived is null.
+Once we have that we can get information about the from and to branches and concatenate them into the results.
+Again, this is done through a left-join so that, if the item is not in transit, there will still be a result.
+And I'm building it with an if/then statement so that, if the items isn't in transit, there will just be a hyphen instead of empty branchcodes saying "to" and "from."

+{% highlight SQL linenos %}

+SELECT
+  items.homebranch,
+  items.holdingbranch,
+  permanent_locss.lib AS PERM_LOCATION,
+  locss.lib AS LOCATION,
+  itemtypess.description AS ITYPE,
+  ccodes.lib AS CCODE,
+  items.itemcallnumber,
+  biblio.author,
+  Concat_Ws(' ',
+    biblio.title,
+    ExtractValue(biblio_metadata.metadata, '//datafield[@tag="245"]/subfield[@code="h"]'),
+    ExtractValue(biblio_metadata.metadata, '//datafield[@tag="245"]/subfield[@code="b"]'),
+    ExtractValue(biblio_metadata.metadata, '//datafield[@tag="245"]/subfield[@code="n"]'),
+    ExtractValue(biblio_metadata.metadata, '//datafield[@tag="245"]/subfield[@code="p"]'),
+    ExtractValue(biblio_metadata.metadata, '//datafield[@tag="245"]/subfield[@code="c"]')
+  ) AS FULL_TITLE,
+  items.barcode,
+  items.itemnotes,
+  items.itemnotes_nonpublic,
+  items.issues,
+  items.renewals,
+  items.dateaccessioned,
+  items.datelastborrowed,
+  items.datelastseen,
+  items.timestamp,
+  issuesi.date_due,
+  notforloans.lib,
+  Concat(damageds.lib, ' ', items.damaged_on) AS DAMAGED,
+  Concat(losts.lib, ' ', items.itemlost_on) AS LOST,
+  Concat(withdrawns.lib, ' ', items.withdrawn_on) AS WITHDRAWN,

+/* Shows if the item is in transit between libraries */

+  If(
+    transfersi.frombranch IS NULL,
+    "-",
+    Concat(transfersi.frombranch, " to ", transfersi.tobranch, " since ", transfersi.datesent)
+  ) AS TRANSFER,

+  If(
+    issuesi.date_due IS NULL, "-",
     Concat(
       "<a href='/cgi-bin/koha/circ/circulation.pl?borrowernumber=",
       issuesi.borrowernumber,